akhiljos256/akhiljos256/README.md

 ##### February 2020 – December 2021

 * Managed the network infrastructure for Bank of America, ensuring optimal performance and security of enterprise communication systems.
-*	Supported CUCM and Webex cloud services, improving communication efficiency by reducing latency issues by 20%.
+* Supported CUCM and Webex cloud services, enhancing communication efficiency by resolving latency issues.
-*	Developed and implemented monitoring tools to track network performance, leading to a 15% reduction in incident response time.
+* Experienced with monitoring tools like CMSP and Splunk for tracking network performance, and ticketing tools such as Remedy  and ServiceNow (SNOW) for issue management.
-*	Collaborated with the engineering team to identify and resolve complex technical issues, contributing to a 40% improvement in service-level agreements (SLAs).
+* Collaborated with the engineering team to identify and resolve complex technical issues, improving service-level agreements (SLAs).

 ### CERTIFICATIONS